kmb8043/README/README-Project/README.md

-# project readme generator
+# readme generator

 ## Description
-i want to create a professional readme by using prompts in the terminal
+for this project i wanted to create a professional readme through the terminal

 ## Screenshot
+insert

 ## Link to deployed application URL